I know I’m procrastinating.

 So how do we get there?

 It is crucial to find a balance between the situation’s difficulty and an individual’s skillset to reach flow.
-Ask your client to try out the Creating Flow Experiences and Exploring Flow Experiences worksheets to see if they can increase the frequency and duration of that optimum balance.
+Ask your client to try some activities from this list of common flow activities to see if they can increase the frequency and duration of that optimum balance.

 PositivePsychology.com’s Helpful Resources